Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 It’s illegal for an employer to force any actively working employee to choose Medicare instead of their group health plan.
 You have the option to leave the group health plan and choose Medicare as your primary insurance instead, but your employer cannot make you do so.

-Understand that if you are on retiree coverage from a former employer where you are no longer actively working, the employer does not have to provide a retiree plan for former employees after age 65.
+Be aware, though, that if you are on retiree coverage from a former employer where you are no longer actively working, the employer does not have to provide a retiree plan for former employees after age 65.
 If that former employer DOES offer coverage, your benefits will likely change when you turn 65.
 This is because when you are age 65 and have retiree coverage, Medicare becomes your primary insurance, and your group coverage now pays secondary.

 Prices and benefits from your employer coverage may be different once you turn 65.
 For example, if their retiree plan for people age 65 and older is a Medicare Advantage plan, then you will need to choose whether you want to enroll in that at 65 or switch to Original Medicare as your coverage.
-There are many factors to consider, such as premiums, how the plan covers your medications, and whether you have a younger spouse that needs to stay on your plan.
+There are many factors to consider, such as premiums, how the plan covers your medications, and whether you have a younger spouse who needs to stay on your plan.

 Can you enroll in a Medigap plan even if you have employer coverage at a large employer, just to be sure?